qiskit-community/qiskit-metal/README.md

 We recommend to install qiskit-metal in a conda environment or venv, to prevent version conflicts with pre-existing package versions.

 ### Jupyter Notebook
-At the moment, we recommend using Jupyter notebook/lab to access all the Qiskit Metal features.
-These packages are not installed with the default dependencies to accommodate for users that intend to use centralized or customized installations.
+At this time, we recommend using Jupyter notebook/lab to be able to access all the Qiskit Metal features.
+Jupyter is not installed with the default dependencies, to accommodate those users intending to utilize a centralized or customized installation.

 If you require a fresh installation, please refer to either [anaconda.org](https://anaconda.org/) or [jupyter.org](https://jupyter.org/install).

-Unless you installed the entire `jupyter` package in your current environment, do not forget to create the appropriate kernel to make the environment (thus qiskit-metal)available to jupyter (instructions in the [FAQ](https://qiskit.org/documentation/metal/faq.html))
+Unless you installed the entire `jupyter` package in your current environment, do not forget to create the appropriate kernel to make the environment (thus qiskit-metal) available to jupyter (instructions in the [FAQ](https://qiskit.org/documentation/metal/faq.html))

 ## Creating Your First Quantum Component in Qiskit Metal:
 Now that Qiskit Metal is installed, it's time to begin working with it.